Beware of animal diseases as biological weapons, health experts say

 The Pentagon said in May and earlier this month the U.S. military had sent live samples of anthrax, which can be used as biological weapon, to five countries outside the United States and to dozens of U.S. labs.

-The conference on biothreat reduction in Paris is the first to gather experts from the OIE, WHO, international police agency Interpol, the United Nations’ Food and Agriculture Organization FAO and representatives from the health, security or defense sectors from over 120 countries.
+The conference on biothreat reduction in Paris is the first to gather experts from the OIE, WHO, international police agency Interpol, the United Nations’ Food and Agriculture Organisation FAO and representatives from the health, security or defence sectors from over 120 countries.